£17.00 £20.00

 Any applicable fees will appear at checkout.

-Modolo O-Bone handlebars, hailing from Italy and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 181 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Selle Royal MTB Sport saddle, hailing from Italy and in production during the 1990s.
+Made from plastic/steel and weighing in at 338 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO